leadedge/ofxNDI/README.md

 An Openframeworks addon to allow sending and receiving images over a network using the NewTek Network Device Protocol.

 ## Updates
-31.03.18 - Updated for NDI SDK Vers 3
+31.03.18 - Updated for NDI SDK Vers 3.
-Search source for "Vers 3"
+Search source for 'Vers 3'.
 Note changes to function argument variable types to match with Version 3.

 ## Setup